What is a PPA? The Guide to Power Purchase Agreements

 While sellers and buyers can agree on an approximate price in advance, the details of the contract negotiation can take between 6 to 12 months.
 There are many important points to agree on.

-Comparing and negotiating are critical parts of the PPA process.
-Upon signing, a project or an existing project can have better chances for receiving finance or re-finance and construction can start for a specific Commercial Operation Date (COD).
+Upon signing, a ready-to-build project or an operational project can have better chances for receiving finance or re-finance and construction can start for a specific Commercial Operation Date (COD).

-Although PPAs guarantee the future purchase and sale of energy at an agreed price today, the sale of an energy asset still needs managing throughout its life.
-Even though parties can agree and sign a PPA contract for 10 years, the concerned asset may continue on for up to 30 years.
+Although PPAs guarantee the future purchase and sale of energy at an agreed price today, an energy asset needs operations and management over its lifetime.
+Furthermore, even though parties can agree and sign a PPA contract for 10 years, the concerned asset may be in operation for up to 30 years.

 Monitoring the evolution of the market will help you answer these critical questions: